svealinnea/BakeryMVC/README.md

 4. After you clone it you will need to open it in your preferred code editor
 5. You will then want to run the command dotnet restore in order to create the packages neccesary to run the tests and also run the project in the browser.
 6. You will then want to run dotnet build followed by dotnet run if you are wanting play with the websites funtionality in the browser.
-7. The program will then let you know where the local version is, for example Now listening on: http://localhost:5000 you will want to click on that and it will take you to the screen where the website is housed.
+7. The program will then let you know where the local version is, for example Now listening on: http://localhost:5000 you will want to click on that and it will take you to the screen where the website is hosted.

 ## Known Bugs

-There are a few bugs:

-RuntimeBinderException: Cannot convert type 'System.Collections.Generic.KeyValuePair<string,object>' to 'Bakery.Models.Order'

-RuntimeBinderException: The best overloaded method match for 'System.Collections.Generic.List<Bakery.Models.Order>.this[int]' has some invalid arguments
+No known bugs at the moment.

 ## Support and contact details
 You can reach out to me via email <svealinneawade@gmail.com>